Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 5. investigate health and safety concerns, accidents or incidents and take corrective actions as appropriate;

-7. ensure that the Health and Safety - Employees policy and procedure is updated annually and the current version posted on the Health and Safety bulletin boards at their workplace; and
+7. ensure that the Health and Safety - Employees (Workers) policy and procedure is updated annually and the current version posted on the Health and Safety bulletin boards at their workplace; and

-2.4 Employees shall:
+2.4 Workers shall:

 1. participate in and apply training;